sletz/pd-faustgen/README.md

 ![screenie](mynoise~.png)

 faustgen2~ offers many other possibilities, such as MIDI input and output (including monophonic and polyphonic synths, using the author's [SMMF](https://bitbucket.org/agraef/pd-smmf/) format for representing MIDI messages), and communication with OSC (Open Sound Control) devices and applications such as TouchOSC.
 These are all explained in the help patch.
 Running Faust dsps in Pd has never been easier!

+## Known Bugs

+Code generated from dsp files by the LLVM JIT crashes the 32 bit version of the external on Windows.
+The 64 bit version works fine, though.
+Other projects using the Faust LLVM JIT have similar issues, so this is most likely a Win32-specific bug in Faust's LLVM backend or LLVM itself.
+What this means is that you can't use faustgen2~ in 32 bit Pd versions on Windows right now, you'll have to run the 64 bit version instead.

 ## Author